Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Duality between Downlink and Uplink

+In Theorem~\ref{thm:duality_ofdm}, we derive a dual problem of \eqref{eq:dl_problem} which is equivalent to the virtual UL OFDM problem with unknown noise covariance matrices. \begin{theorem}[Duality] The Lagrangian dual problem of the DL problem in \eqref{eq:dl_problem} is equivalent to

-We can consider the above problem as a virtual UL case where $\lambda_{i,u}(k)$ can be considered as UL transmit power of virtual user $u$ in cell $i$ at subcarrier $k$ and where BS$_i$ operates with noise covariance matrix ${\bf D}_i$ which is unknown.
+We can consider the problem above as a virtual UL transmit power minimization problem for the virtual UL system introduced in Section~\ref{sec:uplinkformulation} where BS$_i$ operates with unknown noise covariance matrix ${\bf D}_i$.

-\begin{proof} See Appendix~\ref{appx:duality_ofdm}. \end{proof} \end{theorem} We remark that $\hat{\Gamma}_{i,u}(k)$ in \eqref{eq:SQINR_ul_ofdm} can be interpreted as the SQINR of user $u$ in cell $i$ at subcarrier $k$ for the virtual dual UL OFDM system with low-resolution ADCs of the same resolution as DACs.
-Accordingly, $\bff_{i,u}(k)$ is an equalizer of subcarrier $k$ for user $u$ in cell $i$, $\lambda_{i,u}(k)$ is transmit power of subcarrier $k$ for user $u$ in cell $i$, $\hat\bC_i(k)$ is an aggregated quantization noise at subcarrier $k$ of BS$_i$ after the OFDM demodulation and ADC quantization, and $\bD_i$ is the diagonal matrix of uncertain noise covariance at BS$_i$.
-In this regard, the Lagrangian dual problem in \eqref{eq:dual_problem_reduced_inv} is considered to be an antenna power minimax problem with noise covariance constraints for the virtual UL ODFM system with low-resolution ADCs at the BSs shown in Theorem~\ref{thm:duality_ofdm}.
+\begin{proof} See Appendix~\ref{appx:duality_ofdm}. \end{proof} \end{theorem} We remark that the Lagrangian dual problem in \eqref{eq:dual_problem} is considered to be an antenna power minimax problem with noise covariance constraints for the virtual UL ODFM system with low-resolution ADCs at the BSs shown in Theorem~\ref{thm:duality_ofdm}.

 \begin{corollary}[Strong Duality] There exists zero duality gap between the DL problem formulation and its associated dual problem. \begin{proof} See Appendix~\ref{appx:strongduality}. \end{proof} \end{corollary}